Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

-We analyze the MRSA results in Fig. \ref{fig:3Methods_H0_Histogram} from two perspectives to understand how different methods affect the sensitivity of constrained $\mathrm{H}_0$ to individual $H(z)$ data points.
-First, we compare the distribution of 1000 constrained $\mathrm{H}_0$ values from MRSA with $H_\mathrm{0,CC}$, which acts as the standard for $\mathrm{H}_0$.
-Each of the three methods also produces its own $H_\mathrm{0,CC}$ values, as shown in Fig. \ref{fig:3Methods_H0_Histogram}.
-Based on this analysis, we calculate the $\Delta H_\mathrm{0,mode-CC}$ and $\Delta H_\mathrm{0,median-CC}$ values, summarized in Table \ref{tab:MRSA_33}.
+We analyze the MCDJ results in Fig.~\ref{fig:3Methods_H0_Histogram} from two perspectives to understand how different methods affect the sensitivity of posterior summary of $H_0$ to individual $H(z)$ data points.
+First, we compare the distribution of 1000 posterior central values of $H_0$ from MCDJ with $H_\mathrm{0,CC}$, which acts as the standard for $H_0$.
+Each of the three methods also produces its own $H_\mathrm{0,CC}$ values, as shown in Fig.~\ref{fig:3Methods_H0_Histogram}.
+Based on this analysis, we calculate the $\Delta H_\mathrm{0,mode-CC}$ and $\Delta H_\mathrm{0,median-CC}$ values, summarized in Table \ref{tab:MCDJ_33}.
 The results show that, for both measures, GP values are higher than MAF, and MAF values are higher than EMCEE.
-This indicates that, when constraining $\mathrm{H}_0$, GP is more sensitive to individual $H(z)$ values than MAF, and MAF is more sensitive than EMCEE.
-The second perspective is the degree of dispersion in the distribution of 1000 $\mathrm{H}_0$ values obtained through MRSA.
-Greater dispersion suggests higher sensitivity to individual $H(z)$ values in constraining $\mathrm{H}_0$.
+This indicates that, when constraining $H_0$, GP is more sensitive to individual $H(z)$ values than MAF, and MAF is more sensitive than EMCEE.
+The second perspective is the degree of dispersion in the distribution of 1000 posterior central values of $H_0$ values obtained through MCDJ.
+Greater dispersion suggests higher sensitivity to individual $H(z)$ values in constraining $H_0$.
 We calculate the range of the distribution within the $2\sigma$ interval.
-The $\Delta H_{0,2\sigma}$ results are summarized in Table \ref{tab:MRSA_33}.
+The $\Delta H_{0,2\sigma}$ results are summarized in Table \ref{tab:MCDJ_33}.
 These results show that GP is more sensitive to individual $H(z)$ data points than MAF, and MAF is more sensitive than EMCEE.
 Both perspectives confirm this finding.
-From this result, we infer that as more CC data are observed, the constrained $\mathrm{H}_0$ will vary more with GP than with MAF, and more with MAF than with EMCEE.
+From this result, we infer that as more CC data are observed, the posterior central value of $H_0$ will vary more with GP than with MAF, and more with MAF than with EMCEE.